Morphettville Racecourse: Wetlands

 The catchment area for the wetland includes stormwater flow from two drains in Bray Street, south of the racecourse.
 Water enters a sediment pond where floating litter is collected in a net and large materials settle out.
 The water is then piped into the wetland, where it travels through a series of deep and shallow marshes.
 An aquifer storage and recovery system has been constructed at the wetland.
 The water flowing out of the wetland is ideal for irrigation as it has very low salinity.
 During winter months, water is captured and pumped into a tertiary limestone aquifer below the racecourse.
 During the summer months, the water in the aquifer is recovered and used for irrigation.
 Up to 600 megalitres of water a year is recharged into the aquifer, which exceeds the amount required to irrigate the racecourse.

 Access

 The racecourse is just off Anzac Highway, on Morphett Road.
 Entry is via Morphett Road entrance or Tramway entrance.
-The Glenelg Tram operates throughout the day from North Terrace and Victoria Square through to Moseley Square (Glenelg).
-The tram stops on Morphett Road adjacent to the Morphettville Racecourse (Stop 12).
+The Glenelg Tram operates throughout the day from North Terrace and Victoria Square through to Moseley Square (Glenelg), stopping adjacent to the Tramway entrance.
 A taxi rank is located inside the members' car park, where taxis pick up and drop off throughout the day.
 Car parking is also available.